run-z/run-z/README.md

 Some attributes are flags.
 I.e. their values treated as booleans with `0`, `false`, and `off` (case-insensitive) meaning `false`, and everything else meaning `true`.
 A shorthand syntax (`=flag`) can be used to set it to `on` meaning `true`.

 If attribute value set multiple times, the last value takes precedence.

-Attributes passed to the task prerequisites transitively.
-The deepest attribute value has lower precedence than the one passed from the dependent task.
-The attribute passed from command line always has the highest precedence.
+If set both by a task and its prerequisite, the value set prerequisite has lower precedence.
+The attribute value passed from command line always has the highest precedence.

 The following attributes supported: